valancej/documentation/_basic/getting-started/api.md

 ### Restart the last build of a project on Codeship

-You can restart the last build for a specific branch of a project with the `codeship_restart_build` script.
+You can restart the last build for a specific branch of a project, from within Codeship Basic, with the included `codeship_restart_build` script.
+Using this script, you don't have to know the ID of the latest build before hand, which makes it easier to automate things.

-Set the following variables in your projects environment settings first
+Set the following variables in your project's environment settings first

 ```shell
 CODESHIP_API_KEY